KrstlSkll69/vc-snippets/README.md

 # VC-css_snippets
+# Important - Fixed Code/Learned new skill icons are now recolored on both the channel lists and on top of the chat
 1st: NSFW Channel Tag:
 Adds a small RED text box that says NSFW next to those channels and also colors the red warning icon.